Old California porcelain enamel traffic signs

 1911 ACSC erects railroad crossing warning signs.

 1914 ACSC erects signs on the National Old Trails Road from Los Angeles to Kansas City.
+At this time most major routes had names instead of numbers.

 CSAA begins signing in Northern and Central California.